circonus/docs/content/contribution-guidelines.md

 ### Adding a Page

-To add a page, create a markdown file (extension .md).
+To add a page, create a markdown file (extension `.md`).
 The file name should correspond to the desired page title, with all letters lowercased and spaces converted to hyphens.
+Keep in mind that the file name will determine the URL path of each page and in turn, its SEO.
+Choosing a descriptive title and using hyphens, rather than underscores, will improve the page's SEO performance.

-While file name determines page URL, the front matter (metadata) within the file itself defines the official page title.
+Although file name determines page URL, the front matter (metadata) within the file itself defines the official page title.
 In addition to the title, front matter should also include a weight indicating where the page should appear in relation to sibling pages.
-Here is example front matter for a page entitled "Data Analysis":
+Here is example front matter for a page entitled "Creating Worksheets":

 ```
 ---
-title: Data Analysis
+title: Creating Worksheets
 weight: 40
 ---
 ```